 You can’t improve if you don’t consider where you’ve started.
 Take a look at your life.
 Are you happy with your current situation?
 What changes would you like to make?

-Instead of just continuing to ignore any problems in your life, take action to improve it.
+Instead of just continuing to ignore any problems in your life, take action to improve them.

 14. Invest in yourself